 The Company determines if an arrangement is a lease at inception.
-Upon adoption of Accounting Standards Codification 842, Leases, as of January 1, 2021, the Company includes operating leases in operating lease right of use, or ROU, assets, current and noncurrent operating lease liabilities in the Company's consolidated balance sheets.
+The Company includes operating leases in operating lease right of use, or ROU, assets, current and noncurrent operating lease liabilities in the Company's consolidated balance sheets.
 The ROU assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
 Operating lease liabilities are recognized at the commencement date based on the present value of lease payments over the lease term.
 The Company measures the ROU assets based on the associated lease liabilities adjusted for any lease incentives such as tenant improvement allowances.
 As most of the leases do not provide an implicit rate, the Company generally uses its incremental borrowing rate based on the estimated rate of interest for collateralized borrowing over a similar term of the lease payments at the commencement date.
 The Company's lease terms may include options to extend or terminate the lease when it is reasonably certain that the Company will exercise the option.
 Lease expense for lease payments is recognized on a straight-line basis, net of sublease income, over the lease term.